Peter Rosenberg: Radio

 In the summer before his freshman year at the University of Maryland in College Park, Peter Rosenberg started hosting a late-night underground hip hop show, From Dusk 'Til Dawn, on campus radio station WMUC-FM.
 His initial DJ name was "PMD," an acronym for "Peter From Maryland" (a name given to him by Marley Marl while he won a contest on Marl's radio show).
 After graduating from college, Rosenberg performed as a DJ at a variety of radio stations in the DC area, including WPGC, WHFS and on talk radio at WJFK-FM.
 He began making online parody videos, which were seen by the soon-to-be program manager of New York's Hot 97 Ebro Darden, and that led to his 2007 hiring at the radio station.

-Rosenberg co-hosts the weekday morning show, The Hot 97 Morning Show, on Hot 97 from 6 to 10 a.m. with Ebro and Laura Stylez.
-They play contemporary hip hop and R&B tracks, interview musicians, and discuss music, relationships, sex and race in a straightforward style.
-He also hosts Real Late With Rosenberg on Sunday nights on Hot 97.
-He and Cipha Sounds co-host the podcast Juan Epstein, which has featured Jay-Z, Eminem, Rick Ross, Pusha T, and other guests.
+Rosenberg co-hosted the weekday morning show, The Hot 97 Morning Show, on Hot 97 from 6 to 10 a.m. with Ebro Darden, Cipha Sounds, and Laura Stylez, and later Ebro in the Morning.
+They played contemporary hip hop and R&B tracks, interview musicians, and discuss music, relationships, sex and race in a straightforward style.
+He also hosted Real Late With Rosenberg on Sunday nights on Hot 97.
 Hot 97 is the most listened-to hip hop station in New York City and Rosenberg has said that he dreamed of being on the station as a child.